 A decklid VW script emblem from the 1950-64 Beetle might also work as well as any number of other VW logos from the 1960-80 era.

-A more involved approach would be to affix embossed lettering on the fiberglass itself that, when painted, would appear much like the vintage truck tailgates of the 1960s.
+Instead of pressed steel letters, we need to create raising lettering on the fiberglass itself that when painted appears much like the vintage truck embossed tailgates of the 1960s.